AdaCore/ada-spark-rfcs/rfc-local-vars-without-block.md

 in the large amount of code where it is visible.

-A project could presumably choose to control use of this feature, either by disallowing its use altogether, or limiting usage to cases where there is an explicit "in" separator.
+A project could presumably choose to control use of this feature, either by disallowing its use altogether, or limiting usage to cases where the declarations appear only at the beginning of the sequence of statements.

 Prior art
 =========